 Sabbath Day Abolished

 It is a fundamental biblical truth that the law of Moses was a temporary system in the plan of God, the design of which was to prepare the world for the coming of the Messiah.
-The law was added “till the seed should come,” and that seed was Christ (Galatians 3:19; cf. 3:16).
+The law was added “till the seed should come,” and that seed was Christ (Gal.
+3:19; cf. 3:16).

-One aspect of the law of Moses was the Jewish responsibility to keep the sabbath day as a holy day.
-If it can be established that the Mosaic system as a whole has been abrogated, then it surely follows that the sabbath regulation, as a component of that code, has likewise passed away.
+One aspect of the law of Moses was the Jewish responsibility to keep the Sabbath day as a holy day.
+If it can be established that the Mosaic system as a whole has been abrogated, then it surely follows that the Sabbath regulation, as a component of that code, has likewise passed away.
 This point is made in several New Testament contexts.

-It is well-known, of course, that some religionists today insist that sabbath-keeping is still a divine requirement.
+It is well-known, of course, that some religionists today insist that Sabbath-keeping is still a divine requirement.
 We must attempt to teach these misguided souls the truth, and, as evidenced above, there are many excellent arguments which may be employed to this end.
 We do not need to use flawed instruction to accomplish this goal.
 Sadly, however, some have not always resisted the temptation.

-This latter passage is coupled with Mark 15:33, where the writer states that the sun was darkened at the time of Christ’s death, and it is fervently announced that the sabbath was thus to be “gone” at the time of the crucifixion.
+This latter passage is coupled with Mark 15:33, where the writer states that the sun was darkened at the time of Christ’s death, and it is fervently announced that the Sabbath was thus to be “gone” at the time of the crucifixion.

 This argument completely wrests Amos 8:5ff from its ancient context and gives it an application foreign to the original meaning.